 Most CTAs take the form of a button or message placed prominently and strategically to attract optimal attention.
 The goal is to be as clear and visible as possible.

-The strategic design of any call to action is that it achieves its purpose in catching the reader’s attention.
+The strategic design of any call to action is centered around catching the reader’s attention.
 The way this is achieved is based on the audience, your desired brand image, and the setting in which the CTA is placed.

 That said, there is no one template or structure for creating effective CTAs so long as they stand out, and effectively communicate your message to the reader.
 I’ve seen a wide variety of effective CTAs – each with varying color schemes, fonts, images, designs, etc. – all of which grabbed the audience’s attention, and were designed to effectively connect with the audience.